Rahul1038402/Rahul1038402/README.md

   <li><strong>AI Resume Builder</strong> – No resume yet?
 Just enter your details and generate an ATS-friendly resume from scratch</li>
   <li><strong>Application Tracker</strong> – Keep all your job applications organized in one place</li>
   <li>Got <strong>100+ users</strong> within 2 weeks 🙂</li>
+  <li>Currently in Beta Phase, seeking for users feedbacks for improvements</li>
 </ul>

   </td>